Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on insurance for a Mini Cooper not only requires being safe and accident-free, but also having a positive credit history, eliminating unnecessary coverage, and attention to physical damage deductibles.
-Shop around every couple of years by getting rate quotes from direct carriers, and also from insurance agencies where you live.
+Getting lower rates on insurance for a Mini Cooper requires avoiding accidents and claims, having a good credit score, being claim-free, and possibly higher deductibles.
+Invest time comparing rates at every other renewal by requesting quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from insurance agencies where you live.

-- Drivers considered higher risk that tend to have accidents or serious violations could be forced to pay on average $1,420 more per year than a low-risk driver
+- Drivers considered higher risk with reckless driving or DUI convictions could be forced to pay on average $1,420 more annually to insure a Mini Cooper

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.